uberswe/golang-base-project/README.md

 # Golang Base Project

+## Archived

+I am no longer maintaining this project.
+As an alternative consider checking out [pocketbase](https://github.com/pocketbase/pocketbase).

 [![GoDoc](https://godoc.org/github.com/uberswe/golang-base-project?status.svg)](https://godoc.org/github.com/uberswe/golang-base-project)

 A minimal Golang project with user authentication ready out of the box.
 All frontend assets should be less than 100 kB on every page load.